 And in federal court, we have been fighting family separation by suing CBP and ICE on behalf of a client and her seven-year-old son who were separated from their husband and father for more than five months.
 We will continue working with our client to demand justice for her family and set a precedent for thousands of other families who have faced similar harm by the system.

-The current administration has shown great disregard for the lives of asylum seekers, and ASAP will continue to fight back against worsening human rights violations.
+The government has shown great disregard for the lives of asylum seekers, and ASAP will continue to fight back in the face of growing human rights violations.